WeChat: Judge blocks US attempts to ban downloads of Chinese app

 Why does the US want the apps banned?

-The US Department of Commerce Secretary Wilbur Ross said in a statement that the decision to block the app was taken "to combat China's malicious collection of American citizens' personal data".
+In a statement, the US Department of Commerce Secretary Wilbur Ross said the decision to block the app was taken "to combat China's malicious collection of American citizens' personal data".

 The department said WeChat collected "vast swathes of data from users, including network activity, location data, and browsing and search histories".